Well Drilling Serving Kelowna & Area

 Kelowna Well Drilling Services is proud of our highly competent and skilled well drillers & crews, they can handle any size drilling project from domestic water wells, to large diameter agricultural wells and engineered industrial or commercial water wells.

-Our extensive drilling experience with an exceptional safety record provides the confidence and trust that our clients and Kelowna property owners value.
-Our well drillers are environmentally aware and trained in safety procedures with an extensive range of onsite experience drilling for water throughout the Okanagan with pride and integrity.
+Kelowna well drillers are environmentally aware and trained in safety procedures with an extensive range of onsite experience drilling for water throughout the Okanagan with pride and integrity.

 Kelowna Well Drilling Services is focused on servicing Kelowna and many of the surrounding communities including Upper Mission, Kettle Valley, South East Kelowna, Rutland, Black Mountain, Lake Country, Peachland, West Kelowna, Shannon Lake, Lakeview Heights, Mission Hill, Glenrosa, Fintry, Big White, McKinley Landing